EHRI/rspub-gui/docs/rst/rsgui.introduction.rst

 .. note:: **Introducing the EHRI use case**

-    The mission of the European Holocaust Research Infrastructure (:term:`EHRI`) is to support the Holocaust research community by building a digital infrastructure and facilitating human networks. :term:`EHRI` provides online access to information about dispersed sources relating to the Holocaust through its Online Portal, and tools and methods that enable researchers and archivists to collaboratively work with such sources.
+    "The mission of the European Holocaust Research Infrastructure (:term:`EHRI`) is to support the Holocaust research community by building a digital infrastructure and facilitating human networks. :term:`EHRI` provides online access to information about dispersed sources relating to the Holocaust through its Online Portal, and tools and methods that enable researchers and archivists to collaboratively work with such sources."

+    -- `The EHRI web site <https://www.ehri-project.eu/about-ehri>`_

     In order to collect information on dispersed archives across Europe -and the rest of the world- that hold Holocaust-related collections the Encoded Archival Description (:term:`EAD`) is used as the format for